Shalimar Seiuli: Arrest and subsequent infamy

 At 4:55 AM on May 2, 1997, Los Angeles Police officers followed and pulled over a Toyota Land Cruiser after watching Seiuli enter the vehicle.
 It was then discovered that the driver was actor Eddie Murphy.
 Murphy was questioned before being released because nothing illegal had occurred; however, Seiuli was arrested for an outstanding warrant for prostitution and sentenced to 90 days in jail.

 By morning, the story made international news, with the tabloid The National Enquirer paying Seiuli's fifteen thousand dollar bond in exchange for details on her arrest.
 "It's unfair I went to jail while Eddie Murphy walked away scot-free", she told the Enquirer.
 Murphy claimed he was just being a "good Samaritan" by offering Seiuli a ride home.
 He denied any premeditated intention to solicit a sex worker and denied knowing Seiuli was a "male prostitute".
 People reported that the truth of Murphy's account of events was being questioned due to the fact that "when stopped, he was some distance past Seiuli's reported residence," and there was no apparent reason for the actor to be in that area at that time other than soliciting sex.

 Murphy hired Hollywood private eye Paul Barresi to help defuse the scandal, paying other trans women who had sold stories up to $15,000 per retraction.
-Seiuli claimed to have received threats since her encounter with Murphy, as she refused to change her story.
+Murphy also filed lawsuits against The National Inquirer, The Globe, and Seiuli’s relative, Ioane Seuili.
+Seuili claimed to have received threats since her encounter with Murphy, as she refused to change her story.
+Her brother claimed she became paranoid about a hit man following her and that she traveled often to evade the scandal.